3 Reasons Why SaaS Application Performance Matters

 Software as a Service, also known as Saas, can allow customers to access web-based applications that can overall improve user experience.
 SaaS application performance can have a direct impact on your user’s experience by having slow loading times and poor usability – ultimately turning away potential and current customers with dissatisfaction.

 Arguably, any website is a web application.
 But SaaS apps are “special” — presenting a particularly important — and daunting — performance challenge, for several reasons.

 1. Longer usage

-Recent groundbreaking research highlights that web users are forced to concentrate up to 50% more, and exhibit significant agitation and stress, when using badly-performing websites.
-Performance isn’t simply about speed, but includes other elements that comprise user experience like navigation, image quality, and the overall usability of your application.
+Recent groundbreaking research highlights that web users are forced to concentrate up to 50% more and exhibit significant agitation and stress when using badly-performing websites.
+Performance isn’t simply about speed but includes other elements that comprise user experiences like navigation, image quality, and the overall usability of your application.
 Consider that 35% of your mobile visitors will prefer to use a full site solution when presented with the option, and then evaluate how your full site loads on a mobile device.

 2. “Speed is a feature” – and you are always selling

 SaaS software contracts are typically quite short, and users often have fairly low barriers to switching.
 As a result, you must always be delivering a great user experience or risk churn.
 Software that’s slow or difficult to use just won’t be used, or at least not used widely.